smallbasic/smallbasic.github.io/_build/reference/766-math-tan.markdown

 DEG(ATAN(opp/adj) = an angle in degrees
 You can think or the A in front of TAN or COS or SIN as give me "An Angle" without the A you get side ratios.

-A donkey is mounted on the SmallBasic screen so that it's tail should be pinned at 0,0 .... see ATAN for "pin the tail.bas"
+A donkey is mounted on the SmallBASIC screen so that it's tail should be pinned at 0,0 .... see ATAN for "pin the tail.bas"

 This information is unavailable elsewhere.

 Wikipedia gives you formulas that look like ancient Egyptian glyph.
 Others, explain what is TAN - but don't even mention a single word about Arc TAN (as if there is absolutely no relation).
 This is really a valuable and practical information. (an extra VERY SHORT DEMO for this info would be even more astonishing).